itsluap/indigo_bot/README.md

    - Add `DISCORD_TOKEN` with your bot token
 6. The bot will automatically deploy and restart when you push changes to GitHub

-### Other Free Hosting Options

-1. **Oracle Cloud Free Tier**
-   - Offers always-free compute instances
-   - More complex setup but completely free
-   - No time limitations

-2. **Google Cloud Platform**
-   - Offers $300 free credit for 90 days
-   - Can be set up with GitHub Actions for auto-deployment

-3. **Replit**
-   - Free tier available
-   - Easy to use but may need periodic restarting
-   - Can be set up with UptimeRobot to keep it running

 ## Features

 ### Reminders